fmwoodward/PublicBudgetDatabase_Browser/README.md

 ### Resource Planning Trajectories

-DoD data in the file *OMB-PBDB-DoD.xlsx* is processed using the Jupyter Notebook **OMB_Trajectories** to compare Planned, Budgetd, and Enacted funding.
+DoD data in the file *OMB-PBDB-DoD.xlsx* is processed using the Jupyter Notebook **OMB_Trajectories** to compare Planned, Budgeted, and Enacted funding.